Wisconsin Criminal Lawyers

 - Free Consultation

-Milwaukee, WI Criminal Law Lawyer with 31 years experience
+Oconomowoc, WI Criminal Law Attorney with 28 years experience

 A graduate of The John Marshall Law School, Nils began his career as a prosecutor for the Cook County State's Attorney's Office in Chicago.
 As an Assistant State's Attorney, Nils prosecuted in some of the busiest courtrooms in the nation, gaining extensive trial work experience and training.
 In 2014, Nils left the State's Attorney's office for private practice; continuing his experience in trial practice...